Privacy Policy

 We have also instructed Google to delete even that information 14 months after the user’s last visit—the shortest retention time they offer.

-To me this is the core of the whole privacy issue and the thing that every internet user should zero in on when deciding whether or not they are comfortable with how they are being treated by a particular site: Are they tracking you personally
+To me this is the core of the whole privacy issue and the thing that every internet user should zero in on when deciding whether or not they are comfortable with how they are being treated by a particular site: Are they tracking you personally.

-No Third Party Personal Tracking
+No Third-Party Personal Tracking

 Back to what we don’t do…and this is a big one.